superstar54/pyimage/README.md

 <img src="examples/merge/5.jpg"/>
 <img src="examples/merge/6.jpg"/>

-merge images above 6 images to one image.
+merge above 6 images to one image and add labels.
 The positions of each image is determined by the arrange list.

 [['1.jpg', '3.jpg', '5.jpg'],